-Labour's shadow justice minister Gloria De Piero has quit its front bench and decided not to stand at the next general election, saying she is worried about the party's "lack of tolerance".
+Labour's shadow justice minister has quit its front bench and decided not to stand at the next general election.

 She campaigned for Remain in a strongly pro-Brexit seat but does not support a second referendum.

-"We have to have respect for each other, even if we disagree, because we are all part of this party," she added.
+"We have to have respect for each other, even if we disagree, because we are all part of this Party."

-She said she received abuse on social media from people wanting to overturn the referendum result.
+She also said she received "grim" abuse on social media from people wanting to overturn the referendum result.

 Earlier this month, Labour leader Jeremy Corbyn challenged the next Conservative leader to hold another referendum before taking the UK out of the EU, saying Labour would campaign for Remain.

 In the EU Referendum 69.8% of voters in Ashfield voted Leave, on a turnout of 72.8%.

 Ms De Piero has represented the traditionally safe Labour seat since 2010 but at the last election won by only a few hundred votes.